Calanasan

 (Isnag: Ili naya Calanasan; Ili ti Calanasan; Bayan ng Calanasan), (formerly known as Bayag, meaning "slow") is a municipality in the province of Apayao, Philippines.
 According to the 2024 census, it has a population of 12,176 people.

-The town is the source of the Apayao River which empties into the South China Sea and is the only navigable river in Apayao.
+The town is the source of the Apayao River which empties into the West Philippine Sea and is the only navigable river in Apayao.

 Geography

 According to the Philippine Statistics Authority, the municipality has a land area of 1,256.15 km2 constituting of the 4,413.35 km2 total area of Apayao.
 Making it the largest municipality in the province.

 Calanasan is located in the north-western section of Apayao bordering Santa Praxedes and Claveria in the north, Adams, Vintar, and Carasi in the west, Solsona and Nueva Era in the south-west, Kabugao on the south, and Luna and some parts of Kabugao on the east.

 The town's topography or slope is predominantly rugged and mountainous with sporadic flood plains and plateaus.
 The municipality cradles the larger part of the Apayao-Abulog watershed area as the main source of streams that fills the mighty river which originates from the municipality.

 Calanasan is situated 67.05 km from the provincial capital Kabugao, and 571.24 km from the country's capital city of Manila.